Community Anti-Drug Coalitions of America (CADCA):

 The mission of CADCA is to strengthen the capacity of community coalitions to create and maintain safe, healthy and drug-free communities globally.
 This is accomplished by providing technical assistance and training, public policy advocacy, media strategies and marketing programs, training and special events.

 The National Family Partnership (NFP):

-The National Family Partnership sponsors The Lock Your Meds® campaign to combat prescription drug abuse among youth.
-The target audience for Lock Your Meds® is 20-80 year-old adults, with the primary focus on keeping prescription and over-the-counter pharmaceuticals away from drug abusers.
+The NFP sponsors The Lock Your Meds® campaign to combat prescription drug abuse among youth.
+The target audience for Lock Your Meds® is 20-80-year-old adults, with the primary focus on keeping prescription and over-the-counter pharmaceuticals away from drug abusers.
 Many adults may be unwitting suppliers and by making adults aware of the problem we can curb the abuse by others.

 Strategically supporting and conducting basic and clinical research on drug use (including nicotine), its consequences, and the underlying neurobiological, behavioral, and social mechanisms involved.

 Ensuring the effective translation, implementation, and dissemination of scientific research findings to improve the prevention and treatment of substance use disorders and enhance public awareness of addiction as a brain disorder.

 On September 26, 1961, the 87th United States Congress passed a joint resolution (Public Law 87-319) requesting that the President of the United States proclaim the third week of March National Poison Prevention Week.
 On February 7, 1962, President John F. Kennedy responded to this request and proclaimed the third week of March as National Poison Prevention Week.
 The first National Poison Prevention Week was therefore observed in March 1962.